undergroundwires/AsyncClipboardService/README.md

  - Unicode bytes reading/writing
  - FileDropList reading/writing

 However it's pretty simple to extend it for other clipboard formats.
-Just take a look at [Readers](./src/AsyncWindowsClipboard/Modifiers/Readers) and [Writers](./src/AsyncWindowsClipboard/Modifiers/Writers) in project and create your own easily.
+Just take a look at [Readers](./src/AsyncWindowsClipboard/Modifiers/Readers) and [Writers](./src/AsyncWindowsClipboard/Modifiers/Writers) for examples.

 ## License